jengelh/g-manual/index.rst

 this database is the one that is meant to be globally available to all nodes that will eventually be running Gromox services.

-A preexisting MariaDB/MySQL server may be used.
+A preexisting MariaDB server may be used.
 All the standard tools and procedures that the world community has developed around SQL are applicable, in terms of e.g. configuration, backup/restore, and replication.

-Assuming though that you are going for a new SQL server instance, source the MariaDB/MySQL packages from your operating system, and have the service started both on next boot and immediately.
+Assuming though that you are going for a new SQL server instance, source the MariaDB packages from your operating system, and have the service started both on next boot and immediately.

 .. image:: mysql-1.png